yuqiang-yang/yuqiang-yang.github.io/_pages/about.md

 I am Yuqiang Yang, a master candidate at [South China University of Technology](https://www.scut.edu.cn/new/), supervised by [Prof. Chenguang Yang](https://scholar.google.com/citations?user=e8io0fYAAAAJ&hl=zh-CN&oi=ao).
 Now I am also working as an intern at Application Innovate Laboratory, [Huawei Technologies Co.Ltd](www.huawei.com).

 My research interests are robotic learning from demonstration, mobile manipulation and whole-body control.
 Specifically, I have been exploring and exploiting the potentiality of the wheeled mobile manipulators in acquiring manipulation skills from human demonstration, such as picking-and-placing or openning the door.
-Recently I am working on the wholebody control of the wheeled mobile maniputors through SLQ-MPC controller implemented in [OCS2](https://github.com/leggedrobotics/ocs2).
-This goal of this project is to enable mobile manipulators to plan and execute the manipulation in real time in a cluttered environment.
+Recently I am working on the wholebody control of the wheeled mobile manipulators through SLQ-MPC controller implemented in [OCS2](https://github.com/leggedrobotics/ocs2).
+The goal of this project is to enable mobile manipulators to plan and execute the manipulation in real-time in a cluttered environment.

 ## Education
 **South China University of Technology**